FAQ’s About Mass

 - Saturday Vigil 5:30 pm (Contemplative/Traditional and Contemporary)

-At this Mass, Cesar Marquez directs a small ensemble with a mix of contemporary & traditional hymns, gregorian chant, Taizé, Praise & Worship, and acapella.
+This Mass consists of a small ensemble with a mix of contemporary & traditional hymns, gregorian chant, Taizé, Praise & Worship, and acapella.
 Accompaniment is grand piano/organ/keyboard with occasional rhythm section.

 - Sunday 7:30 am (Contemplative/Traditional, Gospel, and Contemporary)

 This Mass has great music from our liturgical tradition both ancient and new -- chant to popular -- with piano/organ accompaniment.